arjunbamba/cosmological-horizon/README.md

 5. In the window that opens, navigate to and open the 'Project: cosmological-horizon-...' submenu on the left side.
 Within the submenu, select Python Interpreter.

 ![Figure 1](/Figure_1.png "Figure 1")
-Figure 1
+**Figure 1**

 6. Click the '+' icon to add new packages.
 Please make sure you have the following packages installed: matplotlib, numpy, opencv-python, scipy.
 Others that may be needed due to dependencies: astropy, pandas.
-    * Please refer to Figure 1 that shows all packages in my environment for reference and to debug any dependency/package issues.
-Note: not all the packages that I have are likely needed.
+    * Please refer to **Figure 1** that shows all packages in my environment for reference and to debug any dependency/package issues. **Note: not all the packages that I have are likely needed.**
     * Also, note here that my Python Interpreter is Python 3.9.
 7. Now, to install ffmpeg, open terminal and run `brew install ffmpeg`.
 This command assumes that you have the Mac package manager, Homebrew, installed on your computer; if you don't, please refer to guide (b) to install homebrew first and then return to install ffmpeg.
     * a.
 Reference guide to install ffmpeg: https://formulae.brew.sh/formula/ffmpeg
     * b.
 Reference guide to install homebrew: https://brew.sh
 8. In the project panel in PyCharm, please ensure there is a `videos` subdirectory located within the root directory.
 This should already be there but if not, please create a new directory called `videos` in the project root directory: right-click on the root directory in the project panel and then go to New > Directory to create the `videos` subdirectory.
 It is in this `videos` subdirectory that the project visualization videos will be later saved.
-9. Open the 'Cosmic_Horizon.py' file.
+9. Open the `Cosmic_Horizon.py` file.
 10. Right-click on the open `Cosmic_Horizon.py` tab and click on `Run 'Cosmic_Horizon'`.
-11. Follow the on-screen instructions in the console - the following information will be displayed in the console at the start of the program to explain how the tool functions: \
+11. Follow the on-screen instructions in the console - the following information will be displayed in the console at the start of the program to explain how the tool functions:

     Using this tool, you will have the option to plot and visualize either all 3 universes (Hyperbolic, Euclidean, Spherical) using default parameters or just the Euclidean universe alone using custom parameters.
     You will be asked 3-4 questions: